Aspire Family Mediation Service

 5. Acknowledge emotion as opportunity

-- Grant authenticity to their feelings: “I hear you are upset.
+- Grant authenticity to feelings: “I hear you are upset.
 This sounds like a truly tight spot.”

 - Encourage emotion recognition: “How are you feeling right now?”

-- Face the avoidance of feeling.
-“I notice that you get very upset when you discuss this subject.
+- Face the avoidance of feeling: “I notice that you get very upset when you discuss this subject.
 Could you share why that is?”

 - Encourage emotional perspective-taking: “It seems like this dispute has affected both of you deeply and has actually been difficult for everyone involved.”